PowerShellEmpire/PowerTools/PowerView/README.md

     Invoke-CheckLocalAdminAccess    -   check if the current user context has local administrator access to a specified host
-    Invoke-SearchFiles              -   search a local or remote path for files with specific terms in the name
+    Invoke-SearchFiles              -   search a local or remote path for files with specific terms in the name Convert-NameToSid               -   converts a user/group name to a security identifier (SID) Convert-SidToName               -   converts a security identifier (SID) to a group/user name

 ## net * Functions: